darkjenso/TSL-Strings-Tracker/readme.md

 ## How It Works

 Click the heart button in the token controls to open the strings tracker.
+The module automatically finds your character using this priority:

+1. **Selected token** - If you have a character token selected
+2. **Assigned character** - Your assigned character (for players)
+3. **Character selection** - Shows a dialog with all available characters

-The module will automatically find your character (via assigned character or selected token), or show a character selection dialog if needed.
-Click the numbered dots to mark strings on other characters, then spend them for +1 bonuses to rolls involving those characters.
+Once open, click the numbered dots to mark strings on other characters from your Actors tab, then spend them for +1 bonuses to rolls.
 Bonuses automatically apply to 2d6 PbtA rolls.

 ## Installation